KatyaRobinson/100-days-of-code/log.md

 - Style website admin pages

 ###CSSDailyImages
-- 5: Favorite animated animal (End the animal series with a bang!
-Dig deep and pull out that creativity.
-Dory?
-Snoopy?
-What animated animal would you like to showcase?)

 - 6: Clock (Tick tock!
 Back to the journey)
 - 7: Ruler (This one is gonna rule)
 - 8. Notepad (Any shape, size, or kind will do.)